stackblitz/docs/docs/guides/user-guide/getting-started.md

 This page outlines how you can start using our StackBlitz editor.

 If you wish to immediately embed your project on your page check a page on manual [embeds](/guides/integration/embedding) and [SDK embeds](/platform/api/javascript-sdk).
-If you wish to learn how to import your project from GitHub, check the the page on [importing projects](/guides/user-guide/importing-projects).
+If you wish to learn how to import your project from GitHub, check the page on [importing projects](/guides/user-guide/importing-projects).

 ## Picking a starter project